flespi-software/QVirtualScroll/docs/ComponentAPI.md

     needShowFilter: false, // Flag that displays need filter input or not
     needShowPageScroll: '', // String that displays which controls scroll by limit is needed show.
 Example: 'right left'
     needShowEtc: false, // Flag that displays need show field etc in list items or not
-    needShowDate: false, // Flag that displays need show date-set or not.
-It can be an Object: {prev: false, next: false}
     needShowDateRange: false, // Flag that displays need show dateRange-set or not.
 }